frameworklori/lori-framework-site/docs/cases/LORI-CASE-024_AI_IntrusionLiability/LegalEthics_Matrix_CASE024.md

 * A Two-axis table:

-  .Left column: legal categories.
+   .
+Left column: legal categories.
-  .Top row:ethicalprinciples.
+   .
+Top row:ethicalprinciples.

  .
 Cells describe how each concept overlaps or conflicts.
  .
 Used later in ODRAF synthesis and in policymaking documnetation.